What is Dry Powder in Finance?

 Along with the bargaining power, keeping the dry powder also acts as a buffer against unforeseen financial crises.
 For instance, if a company expects a slow demand for its product in the near time, it would raise its dry powder levels to ensure it has assets that can come in handy during distress times.
 A company without such assets or lower levels of it may not enjoy such flexibility.

 Also, a company must not keep too much of its cash as dry powder.
 It may lower their ability to expand.
-In case of too much reserve, the money is blocked and thus, can’t be used for other productive purposes.
-So, it is imperative for a company to maintain the right levels of dry powder.
+In case of too much reserve, the company blocks the money and thus prevent is from using in other productive purposes.
+So, it is imperative for a company to maintain it at the right levels.

 What does Dry Powder mean for Individuals or Personal Finance?